-The Company signed an agreement on 17 December 2019 with Saline Water Conversion Corporation for a new project ("Arrows project"), for the construction of 3 floating stations (battleships) for water desalination with total cost of SAR 760 million, for supplying desalinated water from floating mobile stations to the desalination plants tanks.
-The construction has been started from January 2020 and the operation is expected to start during the year 2021.
+The Company signed an agreement on 17 December 2019 with Saline Water Conversion Corporation ("Arrows project"), for the construction of 3 floating stations for water desalination with total cost of SAR 760 million, for supplying desalinated water from floating mobile stations to the desalination plants tanks.
+The construction commenced from January 2020 and the operation is expected to commence during the year 2021.